-In a key step forward for biofortification in Africa, agriculture ministers of the 55-nation African Union (AU) have recommended to their heads of state to officially endorse this food-based nutrition strategy at the next AU summit in February 2020.
+In a key step forward for biofortification in Africa, agriculture ministers of the 55-nation African Union (AU) have recommended to their heads of state to officially endorse this food-based nutrition strategy at an AU summit meeting.

 Africa is already a global leader in the introduction and scale-up of biofortification, with more than 100 varieties of nutritious biofortified crops available or in pre-release testing in 38 countries.
 African governments have also led the way in adopting policies that promote greater access to biofortification.
 Even so, an endorsement by African heads of state would likely spark heightened interest in this approach to addressing micronutrient deficiency in even more countries and accelerate the adoption of supportive policies and programs across the continent.

 The move by the agriculture ministers was announced at this year’s Africa Day for Food and Nutrition Security in Cairo, Egypt.
 This year’s theme, “Fostering New Agricultural Technologies for Improved African Diets,” highlighted biofortification as a sustainable, cost-effective solution to ending micronutrient deficiency, or “hidden hunger,” on the continent.